ksjeong99/FOEM/FOEM_Dashboard/About.md

 ### Disclaimer

-This tool is in alpha and any results are preliminary and don't necessarily reflect the views of 21 CTP.
+This preliminary implementation of the FOEM tool is intended for internal Freight Operational Tech Team and Working Group use only.
+The scenarios and results presented do not necessarily reflect the views of DOE, the 21 CTP, or its members.